MoadineZohra/MoadineZohra/README.md

 <!-- Adding a table -->
 ## About me
 Hello, I'm Fatima Zohra.
-I am passionate about applying artificial intelligence, particularly in the healthcare sector.
+Welcome !!!!!

 <!-- Adding a collapse section -->